 Is rehydration the appropriate response?

-Shockingly, one more element of COVID-19 might be 'hyponatremia,' something contrary to hypernatremia – low sodium levels in the blood.
+Shockingly, one more element of COVID-19 might be hyponatremia, which is low sodium in the blood, contrary to hypernatremia.

 Stay Hydrated During Covid-19